 I’m Ofer Kedem, Assistant Professor of Physical Chemistry at Marquette University.
 See more details in my new lab site, www.kedemlab.com.

 My training is in chemistry, with a focus on nanoscience.
-I am currently working on far-from-equilibrium systems, specifically electronic ratcheting mechanisms.
 I obtained a B.Sc.
 (2007) in chemistry from Tel-Aviv University, and an M.Sc.
 (2009) and Ph.D.
 (2013) in chemistry from the Weizmann Institute of Science.
 The latter two were under the supervision of Prof. Israel Rubinstein, and involved the study of localized surface plasmon resonance (LSPR) systems, mainly in a sensing context.
 In 2013 I started a postdoctoral position in the research group of Prof. Emily Weiss. at the Department of Chemistry and the Center for Bio-inspired Energy Research (CBES) at Northwestern University.
 In 2019 I started my independent position at Marquette University.

 Research in brief